Home » Time & Distance

 Let us first understand what distance and speed mean and then we will look at the basic formulas of time & distance.

-Distance- It signifies how far objects are and measured in various units.
+Distance- It signifies how far objects are and is measured in various units.
 It actually tells us how far an object is from us.
 It is numerical in nature along with its unit.
-The unit which is mostly used in time & distance questions is kilometer as well as meter.
+The unit which is mostly used in time & distance questions is kilometre as well as meter.

 Speed- Speed is a measure of change of position of something with respect to time.
-We can calculate speed after dividing distance with time.
-The unit of speed is kilometer per hour(Km/hr) as well as meter per second(m/s)
+We can calculate speed after dividing distance by time.
+The unit of speed is a kilometre per hour(Km/hr) as well as a meter per second(m/s)

 Here we have given below the basic formulas of the topic time and distance